Max Kless

 This is the kind of environment where community can happen without a million views.

 Even TikTok, the supposed temple of attention fragmentation, shows evidence of this dynamic.
 An interview study of U.S. TikTok users during COVID found that users treated the platform as a peer community where sharing lived experiences felt appropriate 9 .
-That is not the same as deep friendship.
+That isn’t the same as deep friendship.
 But it is closer to genuine social support than the stereotype suggests.

 There are also more deliberate examples.